odoo/documentation/legal/licenses/beta_agreement.rst

 1. Term of the Agreement
 ================================================
-The duration of the Agreement (hereafter the “Term”) shall be minimally one (1) year or as otherwise specified in the top of this Agreement starting on the date of the signature of the Agreement.
+The duration of the Agreement (hereafter the “Term”) shall be minimally one (1) year or as otherwise specified in the sales proposal starting on the date of the signature of the Agreement.
 It is automatically renewed for one year, or as otherwise specified and agreed to by both parties in writing.
 Either party may terminate the renewal by notifying the other party at least 30 days prior to the termination of the current agreement by registered mail to the other party.

-2. Definitions
+2 Definitions
 ================================================
 2.1 SOFTWARE
 --------------------------------------------------